ilbagatto/scaliger/README.md

 * `Frac360(x float64) float64` reduces arc-degrees, much like `ReduceHours`, used with polinomial function for better accuracy.

 Please, see the [API docs](https://pkg.go.dev/github.com/skrushinsky/scaliger) for details.

+### Examples

+`examples/` directory contains contains examples of the library usage.
+They will be extended over time.

 ## Caveats